 where $i$ is the number of each mass bin while $n_i^{\rm O3a}$ and $n_i^{\rm model}$ are presented in Figures~\ref{fig:mass_distributions} and~\ref{fig:ER_Mc_PopIII}, respectively.
 Using Eq.~\eqref{eq:est_delta}, we minimize $\delta$ as a function of $\lambda$.

 In Eq.~\eqref{eq:est_delta}, we have introduced a variable $\lambda$ to fix SFR $\times f_b$ of the model.
 Here, assuming the fiducial value $f_b=1/3$, we restrict $\lambda \leq 1.0$.
 In Table~\ref{tab:comparison}, we show estimation of the minimum $\delta$ calculated by using Eq.~\eqref{eq:est_delta} for $\Mc$, $M_1$, $M_2$ and $\Mt$ and the best fit value of the constant $\lambda$ shown in the parenthesis, respectively.
 Here, $\lambda =0.734$, for example, means the model with 73.4\% of star formation rate compared with the fiducial one.
 We treat only the range of chirp mass of $20\,\msun \leq \Mc \leq 100\,\msun$ and related ranges derived from the fitting functions shown in Figure~\ref{fig:Mc_masses} for the other mass.
 The boldface number shows the minimum value of $\delta$ for $\Mc$, $M_1$, $M_2$ and $\Mt$, respectively.
 Since the best IMF is not the same for $\Mc$, $M_1$, $M_2$ and $\Mt$, we can only state that $0\leq \alpha \leq 1.5$ is preferred from the O3a data.
-We need more data than those of O3a in order to say which IMF is the best.